Elekester/IdleAdventure/README.md

 # Idle Adventure
-Idle Adventure is an open source idle game for your web browser.
+Idle Adventure is an idle/clicker game for your web browser.